Fantastic4Project3308/PetRescue/WebsiteDesign/MockUp/PAGE_TESTING.md

 * Cat side search bars
 * Available cat buttons

 The  page shows a banner with our company logo, FurEver Pet.
 Below the banner on the left hand side, there is a search section with the options breed, age, size, gender, and color as search variables.
-Under each search variable there is a drop list.
+Under each search variable there is a drop down list.
 Below the search section, there will be a search button to complete the search request.
 On the right hand side of the search section, there will be pictures of all available cats that can be reduced as a result of the search section criteria.
 Each cat image is a link to the cat profile page.

 <figure width=100%>
 <img src="CatPage.pdf" alt="CatPage" WIDTH=50%/></figure>
 <figure width=100%></figure>

 ### Parameters needed for page
-* Home page parameter
+* Home page parameter:
 @app.route('/')

-* Cat page parameter
+* Cat page parameter:
 @app.route('/cat')

-* Cat profile page parameter
+* Cat profile page parameter:
 @app.route('/cat/profile/animal_ID')

 ### Data needed to render the page